 - Provide a space for dry-runs of presentations.

-If you have an upcoming talk and would like to have feedback on your presentation, please get in contact with Sebastian Sauppe and to schedule an on-demand meeting.
+If you have an upcoming talk and would like to have feedback on your presentation, please get in touch with Caroline Andrews to schedule an on-demand meeting.